 - The Dividend Yield Grade tells you how attractive the stock's dividend yield is compared to others in its sector.
 This is better than comparing the stock's yield to all other stocks, because investors want to know which are the highest yielding stocks in each sector.
 The Dividend Yield Grade takes into account not only the current dividend yield, but the yield based on analysts' projections of the dividend one and two years from now.
 This is far more powerful and valuable than using only the current yield.

 - The Dividend Consistency Grade measures how consistently the company has paid a dividend, and how consistently the company has raised its dividend, in a single grade.

 In combination, the Dividend Grades help dividend investors ensure their dividend income is safe, and that their dividends and income will increase over time.

 The ratings stock screener is designed to help you find the best stocks, fast.
 It uses Seeking Alpha's market beating quant ratings and factor grades, and ratings from Seeking Alpha authors and Wall Street.
-Unlike other screeners which require lots of work and inputs, the Seeking Alpha ratings screener is an easy way to find the stocks and REITs with the best ratings and factor grades.
+Unlike other screeners which require lots of work and input, the Seeking Alpha rating screener is an easy way to find the stocks and REITs with the best ratings and factor grades.
 You can use the factor grades to find the best stocks for your investment style.
 For example, if you care most about dividends and value, you can screen for stocks with an A+ for Value and a dividend yield above a certain amount.
-See the Ratings Screener.
+See the Rating Screener.

 Lists of top stocks show you the top rated stocks with one click.
 We've created the following lists of top ranked stocks: Top Rated Stocks, Top Rated Dividend Stocks, Top Yield Monsters, Top Tech Stocks, Top Growth Stocks, Top Value Stocks, and Top Small Cap Stocks.